Spend a Summer Studying in Leiden

 A group of students row a boat in the canal.

-This program introduces the topic of biotechnology with a specific emphasis on work being done in the Netherlands, which is a top location for biotech innovation.
-Led by Webster Biology Professor Dr. Mary Preuss, the Leiden Bio Science Park is a vibrant hub for biotechnology and life sciences, offering a unique opportunity to engage with cutting-edge research in advanced gene therapies.
-By analyzing primary research articles, you will gain valuable insights into the methodologies and innovations driving this field.
+This program introduces the topic of biotechnology with a specific emphasis on work being done on sustainability in the Netherlands, which is a top location for biotech innovation.
+The Leiden BioSciences Park is a vibrant hub for biotechnology and life sciences, offering a unique opportunity to engage with cutting-edge research.
+Led by Dr. Lindsey Applegate, and by analyzing primary research articles, you will gain valuable insights into the methodologies and innovations driving this field.
 It is also a great chance to develop your skills in communicating complex scientific concepts, which is crucial for collaboration and public understanding.
-Meeting scientists and exploring the research environment at locations such as Janssen Pharmaceuticals will enhance your learning experience, providing a firsthand look at how research translates into real-world applications.

-Course Fee: $325
+Course Fee: $350

 In addition, training will be provided for earning Webster micro credentials that can prepare students for entry-level positions in the biotechnology industry.
 These microcredentials are based on the skills recommended by the Bioscience Core Skills Institute (BCSI) and include (1) Numeracy, (2) Safety: Hazard Assessment and (3) Small Volume Metrology.